zorantica/db_apex_utils/README.md

 ### History of changes:
 - 1.0 - created "Oracle APEX - DML On Collections" utility
 - 1.1 - created "apex_lang_utils" package
-- 1.1 - created "Lob 2 Script" utility
+- 1.2 - created "Lob 2 Script" utility
+- 1.3 - created "apex_zip_utils" utility

 ## Oracle APEX - DML on Collections
 This utility provides You the functionality to execute DML statements directly on APEX collections from pure SQL.
 No need for using PL/SQL APEX_COLLECTION API.
 This may come handy in various scenarios like using Interactive Grid for data editing or manipulating temporary data.